+At the beginning of the liturgical year we honor the immaculately conceived Virgin Mary.
 The solemnity of Mary’s Immaculate Conception is celebrated on December 8, and honors the conception of Mary in the womb of her mother, St. Anne, without original sin.
-February 11 is the feast of Our Lady of Lourdes, the date of the first appearance of Our Lady to Bernadette.
-April 16 is the feast day of St. Bernadette.

 The feast of the Immaculate Conception of Mary was celebrated already in the seventh century in Palestine as the Conception by St. Anne of the Theotokos (Mother of God) on December 9.
 The doctrine is understood differently by some Eastern Christian Churches because of a variance in their theological understanding of original sin.
 The observance spread west from Constantinople.
 Still called the Conception of St. Anne and observed on December 8, it was prominent in Naples in the ninth century; in English monasteries in the eleventh century, when it was called the feast of the conception of Our Lady; and in France in the twelfth century.

 When the feast was introduced in France, St. Bernard of Clairvaux opposed it, igniting a controversy that endured for three centuries.
 Most Scholastic theologians, including St. Anselm of Canterbury, St. Albert the Great, St. Thomas Aquinas, and St. Bonaventure opposed the doctrine on the grounds that it detracted from the universality of the redemption by Christ.
 But it was defended and explained with theological clarity in the thirteenth century by Blessed John Duns Scotus, a Franciscan.
 In 1263 the Franciscans adopted the feast.